basho/erlang_protobuffs/README.markdown

 the pokemon_pb.beam file and expands and alters those forms to create the generated module.

-## Building with Rake
+## Building with rebar
-If in rake is installed run

-	$> rake
+To compile
+    %>./rebar compile

-To run the tests run
+To run all tests

-	$> rake test

-QuickCheck must be installed to run the tests, QuickCheck Mini is free and can be found at http://www.quviq.com/ To make the dockumentation run

-	$> rake doc

-To clean temporary build files run

-	$> rake clean

-And to remove all build files run

-	$> rake clobber
+    %>./rebar eunit
+    %>./rebar ct

+Se rebar doc for more information.

 ## CREDITS